michaelklishin/rabbit-hole/README.md

 ## Project Maturity

-Rabbit Hole is a fairly mature library designed after a couple of other RabbitMQ HTTP API clients with stable APIs.
+Rabbit Hole is a fairly mature library (started in October 2013) designed after a couple of other RabbitMQ HTTP API clients with stable APIs.
 Breaking API changes are not out of the question but not without a reasonable version bump.

 It is largely (80-90%) feature complete and decently documented.